ThatFatPat/CyberChallenge0x03/README.md

 Let's decipher these one by one.
 First, the address in `.rodata`:

-In order to examine this section, we can use `objdump`'s `-p` option in order to string-dump a section.
+In order to examine this section, we can use `readelf`'s `-p` option in order to string-dump a section.
 ```console
 user@pc$ readelf -p .rodata bin/challenge3